LemonsDropsLemon/Luxart-VMT-lightbar-plugin/README.md

 All you need is to take this plugin, and place it inside of the "PLUGINS" folder in Luxart.

+For support, dont hesitate to [join my discord](https://discord.gg/SB3AUSYJYN) to open a ticket!

 ### ONX
 If you use ONX, you must remove "shared, client, server" folders from their "onx-evp-b-lightbars" resource, as this handles their own lightbar resource.
 This needs to be deleted so you can use Luxart instead.